 There are many similar impoundments across the Refuge, but Pool 1 is the most productive.
 The Refuge manages each impoundment a little differently to provide diverse wetland

 (Inscription under the birds in the lower portion)

 American Black Duck, Great Egret, Northern Pintail) You might catch a glimpse of one of these creatures when visiting Pool 1.
 Photography courtesy of Larry Hutchens.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 14, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 237 times since then and 2 times this year.
+It was originally submitted on November 14, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 270 times since then and 14 times this year.
 Photos: 1, 2. submitted on November 14, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.